rktjmp/lush.nvim/README.md

 Lush
 ====

-Lush is a colorscheme creation plugin written in Lua, for Neovim.
+Lush is a colorscheme creation aid, written in Lua, for Neovim.

-Lush lets you define your scheme as a *mini-dsl*, provides HSL space *colour manipulation* aids, and gives you *real time* feedback of your changes.
+Lush lets you define your scheme as a *mini-dsl*, provides HSL *colour manipulation* aids, and gives you *real time* feedback of your changes.

 Lush themes can be exported to plain vimscript for distribution (or escape),